 Jordan surely did not forget comfort when making this shoe

-It must be noted here still that the tongue doesn't have that much padding.
-While really comfortable, the materials can still feel a bit cheap.
+It must be noted here that the tongue doesn't have that much padding.
+While really comfortable, the materials still feel a bit cheap.
 The craftsmanship can still use some improvement as there are visible glue stains all over the shoe.
 But it's not like someone will really zoom in on your shoe when you pass by, right?

 The external heel counter and the lacing system work together to lock the foot down securely.